-It is important that the students are aware of their Pharmacy Technician state/territory requirements.
+It is important that the students are aware of their pharmacy technician state/territory requirements.
 There is not one specific requirement for all states/territories.
-Therefore, students are required to notify UMA and request written authorization (via the Pharmacy Technician Non-Enrollment State/Territory form) if they plan to move to or intend to work as a pharmacy technician in any state/territory other than those in which UMA is actively enrolling/reentering for the Pharmacy Technician programs (a "non-enrollment state/territory").
-Written authorization from the Program Chair is required for continuation of enrollment for these students.
-Students who do not request or are not granted written authorization prior to moving or working as a pharmacy technician are officially withdrawn from the program.
+Therefore, students are required to notify UMA at statechange@ultimatemedical.edu and request authorization if they plan to move to or intend to work in any other state/territory other than those in which UMA is actively enrolling/reentering for the Health Sciences - Pharmacy Technician program (a "non-enrollment state/territory").
+Students who do not request or are not granted authorization prior to moving or working as a pharmacy technician may be officially withdrawn from the program.

 The chart below outlines various states/territories and whether UMA is accepting students who reside in those states/territories.
-The definitions below outline the different Enrollment Classifications for the Pharmacy Technician programs:

-- All Enrollment State/Territory Health Sciences Pharmacy Technician Program a state/territory where UMA is currently allowing students to enroll, reenter, reenroll, or directly enroll in the Health Sciences Pharmacy Technician (Associate Degree) program. - Non-Enrollment State/Territory Health Sciences and Diploma Pharmacy Technician Programs a state/territory where UMA is currently not enrolling/reentering students in the Health Sciences Pharmacy Technician (Associate Degree) and Pharmacy Technician (Diploma) programs - Reentry State/Territory Diploma Pharmacy Technician Program a state/territory where UMA is accepting students seeking to reenter and complete the Pharmacy Technician (Diploma) program.

-PHARMACY TECHNICIAN PROGRAMS' STATE AND TERRITORY AVAILABILITY

-ALL ENROLLMENT STATES AND NON-ENROLLMENT STATES AND REENTRY STATES AND

-TERRITORIES (HEALTH TERRITORIES (HEALTH SCIENCES AND TERRITORIES

-SCIENCES - PHARMACY DIPLOMA PHARMACY TECHNICIAN (PHARMACY TECHNICIAN

-TECHNICIAN PROGRAM) PROGRAMS) DIPLOMA PROGRAM)

-Alabama California Alabama

-Alaska Connecticut Alaska

-Arizona Guam Arizona

-Arkansas Kentucky Arkansas

-Colorado Louisiana Colorado

-Delaware Maine Delaware

-Florida Maryland Florida

-Georgia Massachusetts Georgia

-Hawaii Minnesota Hawaii

-Idaho Nebraska Idaho

-Illinois Nevada Illinois

-Indiana New Hampshire Indiana

-lowa New Mexico Iowa

-Kansas New York Michigan

-Michigan North Carolina Mississippi

-Mississippi North Dakota Missouri

-Missouri Oklahoma Montana

-Montana Puerto Rico New Jersey

-New Jersey Rhode Island New Mexico

-Ohio South Carolina Ohio

-Oregon Tennessee Oregon

-Pennsylvania Texas Pennsylvania

-South Dakota U.S. Virgin Islands South Dakota

-Vermont Utah Vermont

-Wisconsin Virginia Wisconsin

-Wyoming Washington Wyoming
+The definitions below outline the different Enrollment Classifications for the Health Sciences - Pharmacy Technician program:

+- All Enrollment State/Territory a state/territory where UMA is currently allowing students to enroll, reenter, reenroll, or directly enroll in the Health Sciences Pharmacy Technician program. - Non-Enrollment State/Territory a state/territory where UMA is currently not enrolling/reentering students in the Health Sciences - Pharmacy Technician program.

+HEALTH SCIENCES - PHARMACY TECHNICIA AN PROGRAM'S STATE/TERRITORY AVAILABILITY

+ALL ENROLLMENT STATES/TERRITORIES NON-ENROLLMENT STATES/TERRITORIES

+Alabama California

+Alaska Connecticut

+Arizona Guam

+Arkansas Kentucky

+Colorado Louisiana

+Delaware Maine

+Florida Maryland

+Georgia Massachusetts

+Hawaii Minnesota

+Idaho Nebraska

+Illinois Nevada

+Indiana New Hampshire

+Iowa New Mexico

+Kansas New York

+Michigan North Carolina

+Mississippi North Dakota

+Missouri Oklahoma

+Montana Puerto Rico

+New Jersey Rhode Island

+Ohio South Carolina

+Oregon Tennessee

+Pennsylvania Texas

+South Dakota U.S. Virgin Islands

+Vermont Utah

+Wisconsin Virginia

+Wyoming Washington

 Washington D.C.

 West Virginia